FoxtrotEverchosen/segy-reader/README.md

 - Reads SEG-Y textual headers encoded as ASCII or EBCDIC
 - Parses binary header to extract key metadata
 - Handles decoding of data encoded in different formats (IEE754, IBM-float32, signed int etc.)
-- Exposes python bindings via PyO3 for easy integration with Python frontend
+- Exposes Python bindings via PyO3 for easy integration with Python frontend
 - Utilizes memory mapping for performance gains while reading trace data
 - Supports SEG-Y Rev 0 and Rev 1 files
+- Allows user to save processed data as SEG-Y files

 ### GUI
 This codebase contains a GUI built in Python with PyQt6 library.
 It allows user to easily visualize traces and sections.